Health Library

 Lesions caused by TSC in the kidney are very common and may cause a change in kidney function.
 Screening for these lesions and checking kidney function over time are both part of routine TSC care.

-If a child has heart rhythm disturbances or ‘flutters’, they are again referred to a cardiologist for evaluation.
+If a child has heart rhythm disturbances or "flutters," they usually see a cardiologist again for evaluation.

-About half of all children with TSC will have retinal (eye) lesions, which may present as inflammation of the retina or benign tumors.
+About half of all children with TSC will have retinal (eye) lesions.
 These rarely impact vision.

 Developmental and Behavioral Symptoms

-Some of the largest challenges for children with TSC and their families are developmental and behavior disorders caused by brain function impairment.
-While nearly all children with tuberous sclerosis will face a learning disability, roughly half of children will have one or more of the following:
+The largest challenges for children with TSC and their families are developmental and behavior disorders caused by the way TSC affects the brain’s functions.
+Most children with tuberous sclerosis will have some degree of difficulty with learning, and roughly half of children will have one or more of the following:

 Some children may have normal development and intelligence compared to other children but may still face mild learning disabilities.